-In addition to ingredients proven to support healthy bones, Dr. Ni's OC2 includes creatine because research has shown it to be effective at boosting muscle strength in adults of all ages when combined with exercise.
+In addition to ingredients proven to support healthy bones, Dr. Ni's OC2 includes creatine because research has shown it to be effective at boosting muscle strength in adults of all ages (not just athletes!) when combined with exercise.

 Check out the research below, and see for yourself why Dr. Ni's OC2 is inspired to go beyond your typical bone health supplement and provide total frame support for adults who want to stay strong and active.*

 Articles, Papers, and References